evought/VCard-Tools/README.md

     mysql> create user 'developer'@'localhost' identified by 'password';
     mysql> grant all on VCARD.* to 'developer'@'localhost' with grant option;

 Substituting whatever is appropriate for 'developer' and 'password'.
+If you will use the script to create a unit test user below, you will also need:

+	mysql> grant create user on *.* to developer@localhost;

 Create a ${env.USER}.properties file in your project folder, copying and editing values from db.properties to set the username, password, host, database name,